snapmeasureai/website/README.md

-# SnapMeasureAI: 99% Accurate 3D Body Measuring Solution
+# SnapMeasureAI: 99% Accurate 3D Body Measurement Solution

 SnapMeasureAI is an advanced computer vision solution that provides precise 3D body measurements and size recommendations using just a few images or a video.
 Say goodbye to clothing returns and find the perfect fit every time.